2023 Activity Report vol.19:Tohoku University

 Courtesy meeting with the Vice President of Tohoku University, Prof. Masahiro Yamaguchi

 During the weekend breaks, the team visited several cultural sites, historic landmarks and beautiful nature around the Miyagi prefecture - including the Matsushima islands and Zao mountains.
 They enjoyed themselves in the Japanese onsens and savored the delicacies of the Tohoku region.
 At the conclusion of the program, a farewell gathering took place at an Indian restaurant in Sendai.
-Participants reflected on the past weeks, received Sakura Science certificates and badges, and discussed ideas for maintaining the connections moving forward.
+Participants reflected on the past weeks, received SAKURA SCIENCESCIENCE certificates and badges, and discussed ideas for maintaining the connections moving forward.

 This collaborative endeavor stands as a testament to the significant impact of international partnerships in driving cutting-edge research and fostering cross-cultural understanding.
 Plans are underway to establish long-term research exchanges, enabling a continuous flow of knowledge and expertise between students and faculty members from both institutions.
 The students who participated in this exchange even considered further education at Tohoku University.